jhu-data-services/love-data-week/index.md

 ## Learn More About Data Services

 Data Services supports JHU researchers, faculty, and students on the Homewood and East Baltimore campuses with a spectrum of resources for working with data to make your research and teaching successful.
-For consulta tions, training, or archiving services, please reach out via [chat](https://v2.libanswers.com/chati.php?hash=8b19eda5bc7bc7b80e623cad56abdd12) (Live chat hours: Monday to Thursday, 12 pm to 5 pm and Friday, 12 pm to 3 pm) or by [email](dataservices@jhu.edu).
+For consultations, training, or archiving services, please reach out via [chat](https://v2.libanswers.com/chati.php?hash=8b19eda5bc7bc7b80e623cad56abdd12) (Live chat hours: Monday to Thursday, 10 pm to 5 pm and Friday, 11 pm to 3 pm) or by [email](dataservices@jhu.edu).

 For more information about our services, visit our website at [https://dataservices.library.jhu.edu/](https://dataservices.library.jhu.edu/).